Archive for the ‘Reading’ Category

 xx

 PS.
-Can I just point out that it took me nearly an hour and a half to get the heading for Sissi’s Blog Reading List to stop linking to Kellevision?
+Can I just point out that it took me nearly an hour and a half to get the heading for S’s Blog Reading List to stop linking to Kellevision?
 My web design skills are getting rusty..

 PS2.
 If you’re using Firefox, iExplorer or Safari, could you let me know if the right hand menu looks ok?
 I’m a Google Chrome girl myself, and a lazy one at that..
 Can’t be bothered downloading the other main browsers to find out for myself..